 A full report on performance will be outlined within the East Dunbartonshire HSCP Annual Performance Review 2020-21.
-Publication of the Annual Performance Review (APR) is normally in place by the end of July each year, but production of APRs have provision to defer under the Covid Act.
-The APR for East Dunbartonshire will be presented to the HSCP Board for approval in September 2021.
-As an interim measure, a summary of key performance across HSCP functions and services has been reported to the HSCP Board in June 2021.
+Publication of the Annual Performance Review (APR) is normally in place by the end of July each year, but production of APRs have provision to defer under the Coronavirus (Scotland) Act 2020.
+The APR for East Dunbartonshire was presented to the HSCP Board for approval in September 2021.
+As an interim measure, a summary of key performance across HSCP functions and services was reported to the HSCP Board in June 2021.

 Notwithstanding the deferral in the production of HSCP APRs, the timing of the preparation of this set of Annual Accounts is ahead of the publication of national performance data for Core Integration Indicators.
-However transformational change and other qualitative performance updates do relate directly to the 202021 period.
+However transformational change and other qualitative performance updates do relate directly to the 2020/21 period.